bxparks/AceSegment/README.md

 250-500 microseconds per field, which is surprisingly doable using an 8-bit processor like an Arduino UNO or Nano on an ATmega328 running at 16MHz.

-The `Renderer` and its subclasses do not know about *frames*, they only know about *fields*.
+The `SegmentDisplay` and its subclasses do not know about *frames*, they only know about *fields*.
 The `SegmentDisplay` on the other hand, cares only about frames and does not know much of anything about fields.
-The only thing that the `SegmentDisplay` knows is how many fields there are in a frame and this information comes from the `Renderer::getFieldsPerFrame()` method.
+The only thing that the `SegmentDisplay` knows is how many fields there are in a frame and this information comes from the `SegmentDisplay::getFieldsPerFrame()` method.

-With the distinction between *frames* and *fields* explained, we can now explain how `Renderer::renderField()` works.
-The `Renderer` keeps an internal counter, and if the call occurs at a frame boundary, the `SegmentDisplay` calls to the `Renderer` which will draw the resulting bit pattern on the LED display.
+With the distinction between *frames* and *fields* explained, we can now explain how `SegmentDisplay::renderField()` works.
+The `SegmentDisplay` keeps an internal counter, and if the call occurs at a frame boundary, the `SegmentDisplay` calls to the `SegmentDisplay` which will draw the resulting bit pattern on the LED display.

-The call to `SegmentDisplay::renderField()` simply passed along the call to `Renderer::displayCurrentField()`.
+The call to `SegmentDisplay::renderField()` simply passed along the call to `SegmentDisplay::displayCurrentField()`.

-One more interesting property is that neither the `SegmentDisplay` or the `Renderer` is actually aware of the real clock (millis or micros).
-The only thing that marks the passage of time for these objects is the *frame* counter and the *field* counter.
-The AceSegment library leaves it up to the calling code to call `renderField()` at exactly the right time.

 There are 2 methods to achieve this: